CERN-CERT/WAD/README.md

 ## Usage
 Use `wad -h` to print help text.
-JSON is used for convenient formatting of output data.
+JSON is used by default for formatting output data, but you can also use other formats with -f <format> option.
 ### Example usage scenario
 Command: `wad -u https://pypi.python.org/`